 - Farmers’ Market at LaCenterra, 23501 Cinco Ranch Blvd (LaCenterra at Cinco Ranch), Saturday, summer 8 AM – Noon, 281-395-5533.

 - Sugar Land Farmers Market at Imperial, 198 Kempner St., Sugar Land, Saturday, 9 AM to 1 PM.
 Over 50 vendors including Gundermann Acres produce and Law Ranch beef.

 - Clear Lake Shores Farmers’ Market – Saturday, 8 AM to Noon, on FM 2094 just west of Clear Lake Rd.
-Highlights here include booths for Georgia’s Texas Grassfed Beef, Froberg’s Farm, and Wateroaks Farms, a registered raw goat milk dairy.
-The only organic produce is found at Georgia’s; however, fresh produce is available from several local area farms.
+Highlights here include booths for Froberg’s Farm and Wateroaks Farms, a registered raw goat milk dairy.
+Organic produce is limited; however, fresh produce is available from several local area farms.
 Most booths are for arts and crafts and ready-to-eat foods.